sydseter/vagrant-sydseter-debian-wheezy-amd64/README.md

 See: [the packaging documentation](vagrant-sydseter-debian-wheezy-amd64/blob/master/doc/README.md) page for details
 ###Installing the vagrant box

-If you are running Mac OS or Windows, please install woth vagrant and virtualbox.
+If you are running Mac OS or Windows, please install both vagrant and virtualbox.
-The n from the root of this repository, start the environment from the command line with 'vagrant up'.
+Then from the root of this repository, start the environment from the command line with 'vagrant up'.

 ####Debian/Ubuntu linux
     sudo apt-get install virtualbox